-Study design and methodological details have been published in the protocol (8).
-Briefly, all adult subjects (ages 18-85) with a primary cancer diagnosis between January 1, 2007 and December 31, 2015 were selected from the Cancer Registry of Norway (CRN).
-For each cancer case, 10 cancer-free controls matched on birth year, gender, and index date (i.e., date of cancer diagnosis) were sampled from the Norwegian population.
-Thus, the study design is a nested case-control design with incidence density sampling, one case-control study for each cancer type (8).
+Study design and methodological details have been published in the protocol[8].
+Briefly, all adult subjects (aged 18-85) with a primary cancer diagnosis between January 1st 2007 and December 31st 2015 were selected from the Cancer Registry of Norway (CRN).
+For each cancer case, 10 cancer free controls matched on birth year, gender and index date (i.e. date of cancer diagnosis) were sampled from the Norwegian population.
+Thus, the study design is a nested case-control design with incidence density sampling, one case-control study for each cancer type [8].
 Cancer information was obtained from the CRN.
-Prescription drugs, classified according to the anatomical therapeutic chemical (ATC) classification system (9) were collected from the Norwegian Prescription Database that contains all drugs dispensed
+Prescription drugs, classified according to the Anatomical Therapeutic Chemical (ATC) classification system [9] were collected from the Norwegian Prescription Database which contains all drugs dispensed from pharmacies to patients in ambulatory care.
+The Norwegian Patient Registry provided information on comorbidities and the Medical Birth Registry of Norway on parity.